allolib-s21/notes-mike-k999/index.md

         if (ParameterGUI::usingKeyboard()) {  // Ignore keys if GUI is using them return true;
         }
+        // we will be adding more code here as well soon...
         // there may be existing code here
-        // we will be adding more code here as well soon...
       }
       ```
-   2.

    2. If the code above is already in your project, you can skip that step.
-We will now add these next couple lines after the first if statement shown above, and within the `onKeyDown` function:
+We now need to decide how the user will go about changing the default output.
+I have chosen <kbd>Ctrl</kbd>+<kbd>d</kbd> for deactivate and <kbd>Ctrl</kbd>+<kbd>a</kbd> for activate.
+When the user uses the shortcut to deactivate, they will disconnect their app from sound output, and when the user uses the shortcut to activate, we will find the default audio device and connect to it for output.
+We will now add the next couple lines to do this, after the first if statement shown above, and within the `onKeyDown` function:
       ```cpp
       if(k.ctrl()) {
         int asciiCode = k.key();
         if(asciiCode == 100) { // ctrl-d pressed => deactivate current output device